Nukesor/pueue/README.md

 - Interaction with running processes.
 - Pause/resume tasks, when you need some processing power right NOW!
 - Manipulation of the scheduled task order.
-- Running multiple tasks at once (You can decide how many concurrent tasks you want to run).
+- Run multiple tasks at once.
+You can decide how many concurrent tasks you want to run.
-- Grouping tasks.
+- Group tasks.
 Each group acts as their own queue and can have several tasks running in parallel.
 - A callback hook to, for instance, set up desktop notifications.
 - A lot more.
 Check the -h options for each subcommand for detailed options.